davidmaxwaterman/polyquire/README.md

 # polyquire
-trying polymer and require together
+trying polymer and require (or other amd/loader) together

 ```
 npm install